 When you Reset Network Settings, any intentional or unintentional changes made to Network settings on your computer will be undone and your device will go back to Factory Default Settings.

-While a Network Settings Reset does not erase any data from the computer, it completely removes all your current Wi-Fi, Ethernet and VPN Networks from the computer.
+While a Network Settings Reset does not erase any data from the computer, it removes all your current Wi-Fi, Ethernet and VPN Networks from the computer.

 Steps to Reset Network Settings on Windows PC